Limulo/website-restyle2016/_posts/2016-12-26-midi-interface.md

 So, for example, the sequence ```144 76 50``` means the I've played an _E5_ (note number 76) with a velocity of 50.
 After that sequence there's a new bytes sequence testifying that I've also released the note: ```144 76 0``` (same note, velocity 0).

-**Observation 1**: We don't see the **Note OFF** status byte, why?
-Clearly it's because my MIDI keyboard is not programmed to send it.MIDI devices are commonly programmed to send _Note ON_ MIDI messages with a 0 velocity value in place of _Note OFF_ messages.
+**Observation 1**: We don't see the "**Note OFF**" status byte, why?
+Clearly it's because my MIDI keyboard is not programmed to send it.
+MIDI devices are commonly programmed to send "_Note ON_" MIDI messages with a 0 velocity value in place of "_Note OFF_" messages.
 {: class="note"}

 If we examine more in depth our software serial output, we see a long list of consecutive data byte.
 One single status byte at the beginning (```144```) and then lots of _note_ and _velocity_ pairs.
 Why the _Status byte_ is not repeated?